 Align the 3D Visuals with the Brand

-In a recent project in Adelaide, we were asked to put together some visuals for a luxury boutique project on a main road.
+In a recent project in Adelaide, we were asked to put together some visuals for a luxury boutique project on the main road.
 The keys to effectively showcasing this development were going to be about overcoming potential questions in the purchasers’ minds.

 So to overcome noise and security, an aerial image of how the development interacts with the locale was created which showed a high fence and an urban forest behind it.
-To explain the contemporary architecture – a range of key feature visuals were also produced of the entry way, private open space and the living areas.
+To explain the contemporary architecture – a range of key feature visuals were also produced of the entryway, private open space and the living areas.
 Thus every 3D image had a purpose and reason why it was there.